gamernetwork/gn-ad-spec-gh/content/html/index.md

 - Webfonts should be supplied in all three formats for compatibility with all browsers (WOFF 2.0, WOFF 1.0 & EOT)
 - HTML5 ads must include a fallback font substitute to avoid flash of unstyled text effect
 - A backup static image of the ad in either GIF or JPEG format must be included in the file package in case of browser incompatibility
-- Must support Google Ad Manager clickTag guidelines.
+- Must support Google Ad Manager <a href="https://support.google.com/admanager/answer/7046799?hl=en" target="_blank">clickTag guidelines</a>
 - Please see the IAB HTML5 guidelines for detailed guidelines on HTML5 ad design
 - CPU usage should not exceed 30%.